-Bridget Flaherty, founder
+Bridget Flaherty, Story Consultant

 Bridget Flaherty has a successful career in Information Technology and Business Process Improvement and she is a Storyteller.
 Odd combination?
 Yes.
 And it makes her uniquely qualified to teach storytelling for business.

 The first time that Bridget got on stage to tell a story, she won the competition.
 Instantly, she was hooked.
-She began travelling to share stories across the Midwest, including cities like Chicago, Pittsburgh, Ann Arbor, Detroit, Louisville, Cincinnati and Dayton.
+She began traveling to share stories across the Midwest, including cities like Chicago, Pittsburgh, Ann Arbor, Detroit, Louisville, Cincinnati and Dayton.